Book This Trip

 What's Included

-• Airport pickup and drop-off by private vehicle
+• Airport pickup and drop-off by private vehicle.

-• Two nights in a Kathmandu hotel with breakfast
+• Two nights in a Kathmandu hotel with breakfast.

-• Accommodations in comfortable lodges
+• Accommodations in comfortable lodges.

-• One porter for two people to carry luggage
+• One porter for two people to carry luggage.

 • All expenses for guides and porters: meals, accommodation, salary, equipment, insurance, transportation (buses or flights), etc.

-• Kathmandu to Lukla and Lukla to Kathmandu return flight tickets
+• Kathmandu to Lukla and Lukla to Kathmandu return flight tickets.

-• Needed Permits as below-mentioned
+• Needed permits as mentioned below:

-• Sagarmatha National Park Entrance fees
+• Sagarmatha National Park Entrance Fees.

-• TIMS card fees (Trekking Information Management System)
+• TIMS card fees (Trekking Information Management System).

 • Local Government of Khumbu Municipality entry fee.